Last updated June 28th, 2021

 We offer telehealth services for OP, IOP, and PHP/IDP, preserving the integrity of our clinical care while allowing us to serve clients from their homes for these levels of care.
 Our residential programs remain open to serve clients needing that level of care.
 We have also added PHP/IDP programming back on-site at many locations, so clients have the choice of either in-person or telehealth programming.
 We continue to take stringent precautions around screening and enhanced preventative behaviors at our treatment sites.

 On 5/13/21, the CDC issued guidance changing restrictions on mask-wearing and physical distancing for people who have been fully vaccinated.
 These changes are possible because vaccinations allow us to return to many activities safely.
-The CDC made clear that these recommendations do not apply to healthcare settings.
-For now, The Emily Program will continue current safety protocols including those related to masks, distancing, screening, testing, and hygiene.
-Like many healthcare providers, we will continue to evaluate the guidance and determine what we can change in the coming days and weeks.
-We are committed to keeping you updated as soon as we have more to share.
+Although the CDC guidance does not apply to healthcare settings, The Emily Program has updated our safety protocols related to masks and social distancing for both clients and staff who are vaccinated and clients who are unvaccinated.
+Please refer to The Emily Program’s Safety Protocols document for full details.

 Our task force of medical, clinical, and executive leadership meets daily, and as needed during each day, to ensure safety, update plans, institute new procedures, answer questions and keep all staff, clients and families informed.
 These efforts are working to ensure our teams can access the latest information and act quickly.
 We continue to take stringent precautions around screening clients entering treatment, enhanced preventative behaviors, and are ensuring we are informed regarding appropriate community resources.